 Intrusion Detection and prevention is the process of monitoring the events occurring in your network and analyzing them for signs of possible incidents, violations, or imminent threats to your security policies.
 On the other hand, prevention is the process of detecting an intrusion and stopping such incident.
 These security measures are available as intrusion detection systems (IDS) and intrusion prevention systems (IPS), which become part of your network to detect and stop potential incidents.
 IDS logs can be captured, analyzed, and sent to monitoring systems for alerts.
-Intrusion detection can be signature based or anomaly based.
-Intrusion Prevention Systems monitors and tries to stop the intrusion.
+Intrusion detection Systems monitors and tries to stop the intrusion.